johnrizzo1/intuit/memory-bank/activeContext.md

 - Comprehensive logging is essential for debugging complex systems, especially when multiple components interact.
 - Adding caller information to logs helps track the flow of execution through the system.
 - Logging both the entry and exit points of methods provides visibility into the system's behavior.
+- Textual provides an excellent framework for building rich TUIs with reactive components.
+- Real-time audio monitoring can be achieved using sounddevice with async callbacks.
+- Visual feedback (like audio meters) significantly improves the voice interaction experience.
+- The TUI should be optional to support different use cases and environments.
+- Using devenv/Nix for environment management requires running all commands via `devenv shell -- <command>`.